TRANSFORMING BASE SUBSTANCES INTO GOLD

 Introduction

 We all love our swimming pools to cool off in the summer or to get our exercise if the knees got wonky.
 But underneath every swimming pools is a water treatment plant which filters and disinfects the water to make sure it is not harsh on the eyes and will not get the kids sick.
 The pH needs to be controlled too and the TDS (amount of dissolved salts in the water).
 Chemicals are sometimes needed and there are chemical free approaches.
+There is something mystical about immersing ourselves in water.
+In the Jewish tradition, a Mikva is a water pool used for ceremonial immersion in water, the act behind the origin of the word Baptismos in Greek…

-Parameters To Control In Swimming Pools/Quality Control:
+Parameters To Control In Swimming Pools/Treatment :

 1. Control the pH of the water so it is not irritating to the eyes of swimmers.
 Low pH can be corrosive to any steel pipes used in the system.
-Higher pH renders the chlorine less effective.
+Higher pH renders the chlorine less effective. pH adjusters are used to increase or decrease the pH of a swimming pool.

 2. Control bacteria and algae using biocides and algaecides or simply a cover to block the sun.
 Chlorine (solid, liquid or gaseous), bromine, iodine can be used as well as Ozone, and Hydrogen Peroxide.

 3. Filter out suspended solids or hair/fibers/leaves so that the water is clear.
 Hair strainers, Sand filters, pre-coat diatomaceous earth filters, Micro and Ultra Filtration can be used.
+Ceramic SiC filters are state of the art.

 4. Control the smell of chlorine if it is the used biocide.
 When chloramine levels rise, break point chlorination or super-chlorination is needed.
 Ammonia reacts with chlorine in the water to form chloramines.
 Chloramines are oxidized by excess chlorine into Nitrogen gas.